-Tamil Nadu assembly elections 2021: Rajinikanth not to enter politics
+Tamil Nadu assembly elections 2021: Rajinikanth not to enter politics after 'warning from God'

-Chennai, Dec 29: Actor-politician Rajinikanth, who has been preparing to launch his political party, has put brakes on his political career.
+Chennai, Dec 29: Superstar Rajinikanth, who was all set to make his political debut in the upcoming Tamil Nadu assembly elections 2021, has announced that he will not be starting his political party and that his recent health scare is a warning from God.

-Taking to Twitter, Rajinikanth said, "Without entering electoral politics, will serve the people.
-This decision of mine will disappoint my fans and people but please forgive me."
+On Tuesday, Rajinikanth took to Twitter and said that he doesn't want to make the people who believe in him feel like a scapegoat, however, his recent health conditions have come as a warning.

 This decision, by the actor-politician came after he complained of severe fluctuations in blood pressure and had been admitted to hospital in Hyderabad.